Skip to content

 echo '\npublic/static' >> .gitignore

-Run Velite with Watch Mode
+Run Velite in Watch Mode

 sh